astra-net/astra-scan.backend/README.md

 list (with filters)
 `/v0/shard/0/transaction`

-by ETH hash or Harmony hash `/v0/shard/0/transaction/hash/:hash`
+by ETH hash or Astra hash `/v0/shard/0/transaction/hash/:hash`

 by block number